Portkey-AI/portkey-cookbook/examples/Anyscale_Portkey.md

 **Portkey** is a full-stack LLMOps platform that brings your Anyscale APIs to production with neat abstractions for observability, LLM gateway, fine-tuning, and more.

 ### Log your Anyscale requests
-See full logs for requests, along with their latency, cost, tokens—and dig deeper into the data with Portkey's advanced analytics suite.
 1. Get [Portkey API Key](https://app.portkey.ai/).
 2. And switch to Portkey proxy.

+See full logs for requests along with their latency, cost, tokens—and dig deeper into the data with Portkey's advanced analytics suite.
 ```py
 import requests